Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

-In the first part of this paper, we rigorously establish the Molchanov method on general sub-Riemannian manifolds (not necessarily compact, and in principle not even complete, as explained below), show that it applies to derivatives of the heat kernel as well as the heat kernel itself, give the corresponding uniform bounds, and show that Molchanov's method supports complete asymptotic expansions for both the heat kernel and its derivatives.
-This direction itself requires several steps, and touches upon some related directions, which we now describe in more detail.
+In the first part of this paper, we rigorously establish the Molchanov method on general (not necessarily complete) sub-Riemannian manifolds, and show that it applies to derivatives of the heat kernel as well as the heat kernel itself.
+A central ingredient is to prove that the heat kernel can be restricted to appropriate compacts with only an exponentially negligible error, including for its derivatives.
+This requires several steps, and touches upon some related directions, which we now describe in more detail.

-In what follows, $(Z_1,\dots,Z_m)$ denote an arbitrary family of smooth vector fields on $M$ such that at each point $x\in M$, $(Z_1(x),\dots,Z_m(x))$ spans the whole tangent space $T_xM$.
+In what follows, $(Z^1,\dots,Z^m)$ denote an arbitrary family of smooth vector fields on $M$ such that at each point $x\in M$, $(Z^1(x),\dots,Z^m(x))$ spans the whole tangent space $T_xM$.
 We call multi-index any finite (and possibly empty) sequence of integers $\alpha\in\{1,\dots, m\}^k$, with $k\in \N$.
 Then for any smooth function $f:M\to \R$, we denote